Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_2/README.md

 	mov	#<Example_Sprite, test_sprite_sprite_address
 	mov	#>Example_Sprite, test_sprite_sprite_address+1

+ 	Main_Loop:
+  	...

+As we can see, these are assigned after our Start Macro, but before the Main Loop.
+We can reassign them later, during the Main Loop, but in this instance we want to make sure they're populated before we begin; Errors can arise if we try to call on them when they're empty.
 Note that we have four variables here; the "<" and ">" for the Sprite Address are the two halves of the Image.
 Since the Origin, at 0,0, is at the Top-Left, then the Point we choose for drawing will be where the Top-Left of our Sprite is.
 The X- and Y-Coordinates count to the right and downward as the numbers increase:

 ![The X- And Y-Coordinates For LibPerspective's Screen Drawing Functions Go To The Right And Down, Respectively.](./img/Lesson2_Coordinates.png)